peiwren/recipeapp/README.md

 To run the app, whilst within the root folder within a terminal type in npm run Client and then create another instance of the terminal type in npm run Server.

-To access the live app please follow this link

 ### `Acknowledgements`
 I would like to thank Jim, Justin, and Dan of the Coding Bootcamp at Harvard Extension School for their help and support.